futurejones/vapor-toolbox-arm64/README.md

-# Vapor Toolbox for Arm64 / AArch64 - A web framework for Swift
+# Vapor - A web framework for Swift
+Vapor Toolbox for Arm64 / AArch64